EricThomson/anaties/readme.md

 # anaties
-An analysis utilities package.
+An analysis utilities package provides a thin wrapper for useful functions I use during analysis.

-This is where I will put stuff I use all the time for processing signals, images, etc..
-It will grow over time right now it includes basic signal processing stuff.

 ## Install